DiamondSpin

 DSTour 6 about strokes, drawing, gesture recognition and engines. [video to come], [screenshot], [project 2.2MB],

-DSTour 8 soon ... about Peeling and Piling [screenshot], [video 1.4MB],
+DSTour 8 about grouping, piling and other stuff like that [screenshot], [video 1.4MB], [project 2.2MB],

 DSTour 9 soon ... about shadows [video 11MB] [screenshot]